Herb of the Year for 2023: Ginger ( (Zingiber officinale). Named by the International Herb Association

 - If you’d rather make your vanilla custard with condensed/evaporated milk, simply substitute.
 And while you’re at it, you might want to know how Gail Borden came to develop canned condensed (or evaporated) milk and why it was so important at the time.
 What’s the difference between condensed or evaporated and sweetened condensed milk?
 Here’s the low-down.

 - Learn the history of one of the most famous soft drinks of all time.
 Pharmacist Caleb Bradham brewed up a drink he called “Brad’s Drink,” designed to ease indigestion and boost energy.
-It was concocted of carbonated water, sugar, vanilla, “rare oils,” and high-caffeine kola nuts.
+It was concocted of carbonated water, sugar, vanilla, cinnamon, nutmeg, coriander, and high-caffeine kola nuts.
+You can see the original formula here.
 On August 28, 1898, he gave it a catchy new name: “Pepsi-Cola.”
 The rest is history.